 - It determined a 97% long-term survival rate for either an extraction/implant or root canal/restore-tooth treatment approach.

 - The paper went further in stating that either of these approaches could be expected to provide a superior outcome to extracting the tooth and replacing it with a dental bridge.

-Together, the findings of both of these literature reviews suggests that either treatment option (endodontic therapy or implant placement) can make an excellent choice.
+Together, the findings of all threee of these reviews suggests that either treatment option (endodontic therapy or implant placement) can make an excellent choice.
 However, this assumes that a proper standard of care has been practiced (see our next section).

 And while there may be specific circumstances why one or the other might make the much better choice in any one situation (see checklist below), as a general rule neither has been universally proven to provide a significant advantage or be the preferred approach.

 Root canal vs. implant placement: Which treatment approach do most people prefer?